aleydatrevinot/NN-Trees/README.md

 ## Update May 24, 2021
 * Data files added
-* User would need to download the pdsi data, check link in Data folder's [Description.md](./Data/Description.md)
+* User would need to download the pdsi data, check link in Data folder's [Description File](./Data/Description.md)